Jerry Chang (politician)

-Jerry L. Chang is a former American politician from the Democratic Party of Hawaii.
+Jerry L. Chang (born September 15, 1947) is a former American politician from the Democratic Party of Hawaii.
 He was a member of the Hawaii House of Representatives for 24 years.
 He represented the 2nd District in the Hawaii House of Representatives from 1988 to 2012.
 He retired in 2012 following redistricting which put him into the same district as fellow incumbent Mark Nakashima.